 If your hair is dense, you certainly don’t need extensions but if you want to add a different color, you can surely go for it.
 Curly hair is usually not thin, so people with curly hair can also plump on extensions for a bi-faceted look.

-Make sure to select a hair extensions salon Bethesda that is trusted and won’t charge you too much for too less.
+Make sure to select a hair extensions salon Potomac that is trusted and won’t charge you too much for too less.